jsperrier1/openapv_tmv/README.md

 ## Versioning

-This project is using folowing versioning scheme ``API-SET.MAJOR.MINOR.PATCH``.
+This project is using the following versioning scheme ``API-SET.MAJOR.MINOR.PATCH``.
 It's mostly based on Semantic Versioning with addition of ``API-SET`` on first place.
-Project and library is following one common version number.
+Project and library share a common version number.

 ## License